 The present study was conducted among the women aged between 21 to 40 years old and having at least one primary school-going child.
-A total of 100 stool samples from the 100 women were collected during March 2019 to September 2019.
+A total of 100 stool samples from the 100 women were collected during from March 2019 to September 2019.
 House to house visits were done by the volunteers.
 A written questionnaire regarding demographic information and behavioral practices were provided to the women.
 The volunteers helped the women who did not know how to read or write.
-For collecting stool samples, each woman was provided with properly capped container.
-They were instructed by the research assistants and the volunteers to put an amount of stool in the container.
-The stool samples were transported to the Parasitology laboratory, Department of Zoology, University of Dhaka within to two hours of collection into a chiller box.
-The samples were kept in refrigerator at 4° C and examined within two days of collection.
-Prevalence of STH was assumed 50% at 95% confidence level.
+For collecting stool samples, each woman was provided with received a properly capped container, and They were instructed by the research assistants and the volunteers on how to put an amount of stool into the container.
+The stool samples were transported to the Parasitology laboratory, Department of Zoology,

+University of Dhaka within one